 Take your coffee sock and place it directly into your mug, if you’re handy with DIY you can knock up a wooden stand like I have done to hold your sock!

 Step 2: Add Your Ground Coffee

 I’ve been experimenting with my filter since I got it and I’ve been getting a good result by using a drip ground grind.
 The brewing ratio I use is 17 to 1 (17 grams of water per 1 gram of coffee), but you’ll need to work out how many grams your mug holds.

 I prefer the easy route and use my coffee scale but for those of you following along that haven’t purchased a good coffee scale below is some simple math to help you out.

 - A typical 12-ounce mug of coffee is around 340 grams.

-- When you buy coffee the scoop that's inside holds about 10 grams of coffee.
+- When you buy coffee the scoop that is inside the tub typically holds about 10 grams of coffee.

-- So about 2 coffee scoops per 12-ounce mug.
+- So about 2 coffee scoops for a 12-ounce coffee mug.

-- If you have a 16-ounce coffee mug, add another 1/2 a scoop.
+- If you have a 16-ounce coffee mug, add about 1/2 a scoop more.

-- If you have an 8-ounce coffee mug, subtract 1/2 a scoop.
+- If you have an 8-ounce coffee mug, take away about 1/2 a scoop.